 - Eagleland: Lawson, California seems to embody Type 1 for the most part, though it can also come across as a tad more progressive than the times.
 On the other hand, Los Angeles in general and the HUAC represent Type 2, showing the darker sides of the decade.

 - Easy Amnesia: It lasts exactly long enough.

-- Executive Meddling: Several scenes show Peter trying to deal with executives toying with his masterpiece script.
+- Executive Meddling: In-Universe several scenes show Peter trying to deal with executives toying with his masterpiece script Ashes to Ashes, especially them constantly trying to shove in scenes of a dog doing cute things purely because they think a dog is needed.
 Their banter and suggestions are painfully realistic in their absurdity.

-- Identical Stranger: The entire plot runs on this.
+- Identical Stranger: The entire plot runs on this concept.

-- Most Writers Are Writers: Peter is a blacklisted writer.
+- Most Writers Are Writers: Peter is a blacklisted screenwriter.